 Permit applicants should submit all applications for Aquatic Pesticide Permits to the Regional Bureau of Pest Management staff from the Department Regional Office that serves your county.

 Aquatic Pesticide Permit Program Policy DSHM-PES-05-05

-The Aquatic Pesticide Permit Program Policy indentifies the procedures and framework to the DEC Regional Bureau of Pest Management for the issuance of Article 15 Aquatic Pesticide
+The Aquatic Pesticide Permit Program Policy identifies the procedures and framework used by DEC Regional Bureau of Pest Management for the issuance of Article 15 Aquatic Pesticide Permits.

 Aquatic Pesticide Purchase Permits

 The Aquatic Pesticide Purchase Permit is issued to a homeowner for the treatment of a water body that lies entirely on the homeowner's property, does not have an outlet and is less than one surface acre in size.

 The instructions and application for an Aquatic Pesticide Purchase Permit for the homeowner is available from the Department's Regional Offices and is also available here: Application and Instructions.